euphonie/study-notes/Computer Science/Theory/Natural Language Processing/Voice User Interfaces/Speech Recognition.md

 - Feature extraction using spectograms and MFCC is analogue to Convolutional Neural Networks and their ability to find relevant patterns in data
 - RNN can track time series data as its done with HMMs in the Acoustic model pipeline
 - For the sequencing provided by HMMs a **Connectionist Temporal Classification Layer** (CTC) can be used
+- N-grams can still be used as DNNs are not able yet to surpass linguistic issues
 - The replacements would be
 	- Feature extraction -> CNN
 	- Acoustic Model -> RNN + CTC